uniba-dsg/docker-tutorial/2_dockerfile.md

 CMD ["python", "/usr/src/app/app.py"]
 ```

 Now that you finally have your `Dockerfile`, you can now build your image.
-The `docker build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.
+The `docker image build` command does the heavy-lifting of creating a docker image from a `Dockerfile`.

-While running the `docker build` command given below, make sure to replace `<YOUR_USERNAME>`  with your username.
+While running the `docker image build` command given below, make sure to replace `<YOUR_USERNAME>`  with your username.
 This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
 If you haven't done that yet, please go ahead and create an account.
-The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile` - the `.` indicates the current directory:
+The `docker image build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile` - the `.` indicates the current directory:

 ```
-$ docker build -t <YOUR_USERNAME>/myfirstapp .
+$ docker image build -t <YOUR_USERNAME>/myfirstapp .
 Sending build context to Docker daemon 9.728 kB
 Step 1 : FROM alpine:latest
  ---> 0d81fc72e790